 If you enjoyed this post and want to support me, you can also feel free to buy me a coffee.

 I’m not a medical professional.
-I’m only talking about ways to have more fun with pelvic floor strengthening if you’re already familiar with kegels.
-If you’re seeking help for something like incontinence or a prolapse, that is beyond my scope of expertise and I am not a replacement for a doctor.
+I’m only talking about ways to have more fun with pelvic floor strengthening if you’re already familiar with Kegels.
+If you’re seeking help for something like incontinence or prolapse, that is beyond my scope of expertise, and I am not a replacement for a doctor.